abpframework/abp/docs/en/Testing.md

 ## Implementing unit tests in EF Core and MongoDB

-The unit test classes in `.Domain.Test` and `.Application.Tests` above are abstract classes, We need to implement the test classes in EF Core or MongoDB test projects to run the tests.
+The unit test classes in the `.Domain.Test` and `.Application.Tests` projects are all abstract classes.
+Therefore, we need to implement the test classes in EF Core or MongoDB test projects to run the tests, otherwise they will be ignored.

-A example implementation for the `IssueManager_Integration_Tests` class in the `.EntityFrameworkCore.Tests` project is shown below:
+An example implementation for the `IssueManager_Integration_Tests` class in the `.EntityFrameworkCore.Tests` project is shown below:

 ````csharp
 namespace MyProject.EntityFrameworkCore.Applications;